herdypad/botbaileyv1/README.md

 $ git clone https://github.com/neoxr/neoxr-bot
 ```

-And then type this on your console.
+And then type this on your //console.
 ```
 $ npm i
 $ node . <session_name>